WordPress is a new world by itself, and if you are getting started, then it would be scary like What Permalinks even mean?

 Every Block comes with its own set of settings, allowing you to modify how the content of the block should represent.

 More blocks also can be added by themes and plugins.
-Soon blocks are expected replace widgets and menus in the WordPress interface.
+Soon blocks are expected to replace widgets and menus in the WordPress interface.

 Formerly known as Gutenberg, Block Editor is a name of new post editing experience from WordPress 5.0 version release to built engaging content.